 Social media is everywhere these days.
 Businesses need someone to handle all the tweeting and posting that’s necessary to make their brands visible.

 That’s where a social media manager comes in.

 Social media managers do all the behind-the-scenes stuff to keep their company’s social media feeds up to date.
-This is one of those profitable home business ideas you might try if you’re naturally social or you’ve got a talent for marketing.
+This is one of the home business ideas for moms you might try if you’re naturally social or you’ve got a talent for marketing.

 And social media managers get paid a pretty penny for their services.
 PayScale puts the average salary for social media gurus at $48,000 year but the majority are making closer to $75,000 annually.